Nutrition and Pregnancy

 - All women are encouraged to exercise as part of a healthy lifestyle during pregnancy.
 A mild to moderate level of activity is usually safe and offers many healthy benefits.
 Here is some further information on physical activity recommendations in pregnancy.
 If you have a medical condition or are concerned about safely exercising during pregnancy, please speak with your midwife.

-- Food safety and hygiene is very important when you are pregnant as you are more likely to suffer from food poisoning which can be difficult to treat.
-As well as practising food safety, there are some foods which you should avoid or limit during pregnancy.
+- Food safety and hygiene are very important when you are pregnant as you are more likely to suffer from food poisoning which can be difficult to treat.
+As well as practising food safety, there are some foods that you should avoid or limit during pregnancy.
 Here is a guide to food safety & hygiene in pregnancy and a detailed guide on caffeine recommendations in pregnancy.

 - If you are following a vegetarian or vegan diet, extra care is needed during pregnancy and breastfeeding to make sure all the nutritional needs are being met.
 With careful planning it is possible to achieve a balanced diet however there are various nutrients that require special attention to ensure they are sufficient in your diet.
 The following links give information on healthy eating when following a vegetarian or vegan diet and vegetarian/vegan diets in pregnancy.